Schools and other settings play a vital role in supporting young carers and reducing barriers to their educational attainment and their wellbeing.

 - Raise awareness among staff and pupils of the issues young carers face.
 This can be done in assemblies, PSHE, or using opportunities such as Carers Week.
 It is important that this is done without singling out anyone as being a young carer.

 - Ensure that your anti-bullying strategy identifies young carers as a group who are more likely to experience bullying so that staff are aware and can offer support if they see a situation occurring.
 A designated lead for young carers is particularly important in bullying situations.
 The isolation faced by young carers means they often struggle to come forward to tell school staff and they do not wish to burden their parents, which means they are more likely to struggle in silence.
+See ABA's guidance on anti-bullying policy here.

 - Promote positive discourse around ‘difference’, including disability, mental health and caring.
 See ABA’s guides on celebrating difference and addressing identity-based bullying.